Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vat the ky di bi goi la “ngoi sao that bai” cua vu tru

 1. Brown dwarfs are known as “failed stars.”
-Brown dwarfs lack enough mass to sustain the fusion of hydrogen into helium in their cores, the process that makes stars shine.
-As a result, they emit only very faint light and are sometimes mistaken for large planets.
+Brown dwarfs don’t have enough mass to sustain the fusion of hydrogen into helium in their cores, the process that makes stars shine.
+So they only emit very faint light and are sometimes mistaken for large planets.
 Photo: Pinterest.

 Vat the ky di bi goi la “ngoi sao that bai” cua vu tru-Hinh-2

 2. They have masses between planets and stars.
 Brown dwarfs are more massive than giant planets like Jupiter but smaller than the smallest stars.
-They typically have masses between 13 and 80 times that of Jupiter – the minimum limit for an object to be considered a true star.
+They typically range in mass from 13 to 80 times that of Jupiter – the minimum limit for a celestial body to be considered a true star.
 Photo: Pinterest.

 Vat the ky di bi goi la “ngoi sao that bai” cua vu tru-Hinh-3